Carlo Verdone presents his new film in Florence

 40 years after Un sacco bello, the great Roman actor and director, but also from Tuscan origins, returns with a new film, written with his colleague and friend from Prato Giovanni Veronesi - with whom in 2000 he wrote C'era un cinese in coma and for whom he played an actor in the trilogy Manuale d'amore and in Italians - and Pasquale Plastino.

-Si vive una volta sola, this is the title, from February 26 at the cinema.
+Si vive una volta sola, this is the title.

 "I spent 7 months writing subjects on subjects, but nobody excited me.
 Then one day I met Giovanni Veronesi for lunch and he told me a story, which I immediately found interesting.
 From there, slowly this idea has sprouted into the story we tell in this film". - says Carlo Verdone during the presentation of the film in Florence, the same city where he made his first theatrical tour - "It is the story of a medical team.
 Both luminaries in the operating theatre and alone in their private lives, so they also hang out outside the operating theatre.
 These 'colleague-friends' find themselves having to give bad news to the anaesthetist (Rocco) and decide to give it to him all together during a holiday in Puglia, made of a thousand twists and turns".